KieueCaprie/satellaview-plus-linux-launch-script/README.md

 TODO:
 - Figure out how to get the most up-to-date Linux client for Satellaview+ in case of future updates.
 Current script downloads V5.
 - Compile SNES9x in an AMD64 environment, somehow.

+# Human statement
+No generative AI was used in any step of the process.
+This script was built with blood, sweat, and tears.
+Mostly tears (mine), lot of tears.
+So many tears.